spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/spryker-security.md

 template: howto-guide-template
 ---

-Spryker Security Checker is a tool that checks if security fixes exists for Spryker modules that presented in your project.
+Spryker Security Checker is a tool that checks if security fixes exist for Spryker modules that presented in your project.

 ## Problem description